CartographerLabs/Lights-Camera-Extremism/README.md

-# LightsCameraAction
+# LightsCameraExtremism

 ## Overview

-LightsCameraAction is a Python project that simulates social network interactions using language models.
+LightsCameraExtremism is a Python project that simulates social network interactions using language models.
 It generates users with varying personalities and simulates their interactions within a social network environment.

 ## Features